Unlock the Power of Transparency

 Schedule regular forums for employees to ask questions and share feedback directly with leadership.

-Implement processes for soliciting, analyzing, and acting on employee feedback and input.
+Implement processes for soliciting, analysing, and acting on employee feedback and input.

 Transparency in Action